 Hematologic Cancer Research at Providence Cancer Center

-Hematologic cancers are diverse, and their treatment is complex.
-Providence Cancer Center’s QOPI-certified team offers an extraordinary level of expertise in treating leukemia, myeloma, myelodysplastic syndrome, Hodgkin and non-Hodgkin lymphoma and other hematologic malignancies.
-Under the leadership of John Godwin, M.D., our multidisciplinary team offers patient-focused care, expert second opinions for complex cases, and cutting-edge clinical and translational research trials of the most promising agents.
-Many of our trials are first-in-human studies of new immuno-oncology therapies.
+Under Dr. Godwin’s leadership, our QOPI-certified team offers an extraordinary level of expertise in treating leukemia, myeloma, myelodysplastic syndrome, Hodgkin and non-Hodgkin lymphoma and other hematologic malignancies.
+The multidisciplinary team offers patient-focused care, expert second opinions for complex cases, and cutting-edge clinical and translational research trials of the most promising agents.

-A Phase 2 Multicenter Study Evaluating the Efficacy of KTE-C19 in Subjects With Relapsed/Refractory Mantle Cell Lymphoma (r/r MCL) (ZUMA-2)
+A Phase 2 Multicenter Study Evaluating the Efficacy of KTE-C19 in Subjects with Relapsed/Refractory Mantle Cell Lymphoma (r/r MCL)

-View all open studies for patients with hematologic cancers ›
+See all open studies for people with hematologic cancers ›

-View all Providence Cancer Center studies in all cancer types ›
+See all open studies in all cancer types ›